AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 * Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?

   Our project is unique in the Polkadot ecosystem.
 However, recently it has been launched this year (2023) a similar project that uses AI to generate NFT automatically.
 This project is called ChainGPT, https://www.chaingpt.org.
-  This project has been successfully launched in the Ethereum network standing today a marketcap of $38 million.
+  This project has been successfully launched in the Ethereum network standing today a market cap of $38 million.
   The main difference with this project is that we are automating the promotion and distribution of NFTs on social networks using AI sentiment analysis.
   In addition,  in our project, we are tapping into the vast and swiftly growing OpenAI ecosystem, leveraging its global influence and reach with the innovative Polkadot ecosystem.